IISERM/schrodinger-week/tees.md

 ## Grading

 This time the jury for the competition will be the students of IISER Mohali.
-We'll upload all the designs we would get on the portal, so that people can vote for their favourite designs.
+We'll upload all the designs we would get on a voting portal, so that people can vote for their favourite designs.

 **Yes, you read it right!**

 Going according to democratic principles, the design which gets the most votes would be declared the winner.

 So get ready and get creative!

+## Co-ordinators
+For any other details contact,

+Aabhas- 9818032178

+Gowri - 8592960737

+Akash - 8005137855